jhkim040/mog/README.md

     * The authorization allows each member to approach own user-information.

     * When you get logged-in, your access token is saved in the local-storage of your browser.

+    * The access token is expired after 30 minutes.

     * If you log-out, the local-storage will be empty.